 Non-refundable deposits are honored if it was made very clear to the client that they would not be receiving these funds back.
 Because non-refundable deposits cover a variety of costs, we do not require any amount of the deposit be refunded.
 While we understand that some fursuit or costume builders may opt to send purchased materials to the client, we do not require it.

 The submitter is harassing me offsite.
 Can I get the post deleted?

 We held a community poll on the subject.
 So long as the crux of the submitter's post is valid, poor behavior on their part does not invalidate their beware.
 However, you are welcome to report on any behavior with proof in the comments.
 Having a valid beware does not excuse harassment.

 I was a minor when a beware was posted about me, but I'm not anymore.
 Will you delete it then?

-If you were under the age of 16 when the transaction started, please fill out a Contact Us form or contact one (1) Administrator.
-As of 2021 we have a no minors under 16 policy, and will remove posts concerning individuals under that age.
+If you were under the age of 18 when the transaction started, please fill out a Help Ticket or contact one (1) Administrator.
+As of 2021 we have a no minors policy.

 My post doesn't qualify for deletion, but I still want to share my side of the story.
 Can I do that?

 Absolutely!
 We are delighted to hear from you.
 Provided that you're civil and follow our Rules of Commenting (especially rules 2 and 5), you are welcome to participate however much you like.
 Messages sent to staff that are rebuttals to bewares will be redirected to comment.

 What if my friends want to come in and defend me? / Can people say they had a good experience with me?